 This social dimension of play is so deeply rooted that, even when children play alone, they tend to construct fantastic scenes and other characters with whom they can communicate and interact.
 In playing, children learn to know themselves and to know others; they experience the joy of being and having fun with others; they assimilate and learn the roles of grown-ups.

 People learn to play mainly within the family.
 Living involves playing, competing; but living also means cooperating, helping, learning to get along with others.
 It is hard to imagine how both aspects—competing and coexisting—could be harmonized outside the institution of the family.
 Play is one the basic tests for learning to socialize.
 Ultimately, the great pedagogical value of play resides in linking affections to actions.
 That is why few things unite parents and children as strongly as playing together.
-As Saint Josemaría used to say, parents need to be friends with their children.“You get down on all fours if need be with the young ones, and you play with a toy train or soldier . . .
-That is my big advice.”
+As Saint Josemaría used to say, parents need to be friends with their children, and dedicate time generously to them.

 As children get older, the parents' interest in their leisure activities will take on new forms.
 For example, they might encourage them to bring friends over, or go with them to their sporting events.
 Parents will thus be able to get to know their children's friends and their families better, without giving the wrong impression of wanting to control their children or distrusting them.